|

 class.

-If you have access to a swimming pool then adding at least one day a
+outdoors, then adding at least one day a

-week of water aerobics is a great way to get fit and healthy
+week of water aerobics is a great way to get fit and healthy.

-and keep your exercise routines varied. |
+It's a great way to keep your exercise routines varied.

-Aerobics for Seniors
+Water Aerobics for Seniors

 As